 Once the most common freshwater turtle in eastern Mass, the wood turtle is now state threatened.
-We've been monitoring these turtles since 2012, and we're working alongside MassWildlife to re-access populations.
+We've been studying these turtles since 2012, protecting nests, restoring habitat, and finding innovative solutions to reverse population declines.

-Zoo New England’s Field Conservation Department has been monitoring wood turtles (Glyptemys insculpta) since 2012 at a wetland just east of Hanscom Airfield, in Concord, MA.
-To our knowledge, this is the last remaining wood turtle population in Concord, a town where this species was known to be relatively common in the past.
-In fact, the wood turtle was once the most common freshwater turtle in eastern Massachusetts.
+Zoo New England’s Field Conservation Department has been monitoring small, isolated populations of wood turtles (Glyptemys insculpta) around eastern Massachusetts since 2012.The wood turtle was once the most common freshwater turtle in eastern Massachusetts.
 Now wood turtles are listed as a species of Special Concern in Massachusetts and listed as endangered on the IUCN redlist.

-We’ve partnered with Massachusetts Division of Fisheries and Wildlife (MassWildlife) to conserve wood turtle populations in eastern Massachusetts.
-We're currently tracking wood turtles at multiple stream sites to better understand their movement patterns, habitat use, and survival rates.
+We track wood turtles to better understand their movement patterns, habitat use, and survival rates.
 We're also protecting their nests from predators, and, where appropriate, headstarting hatchlings (raising juvenile hatchlings to a size where they are less vulnerable to predators).
+At several sites, we've worked with landowners to create or improve nesting and foraging areas by removing invasive brush.
+Read more about wood turtle nest site restoration.

 About the Wood Turtle